-- A notebook just for this class for notes, learnings, ideas, and reflections - A nonfiction book (purchased, from a bookstore, not amazon) on a topic that interests you approved by the instructor.
+- A notebook just for this class for notes, learnings, ideas, and reflections - A nonfiction book (purchased) on a topic that interests you (ideally, related to your area of study or industry you think you might like to work in.), approved by the instructor.
 "Thin" books like The 30-Minute Manager series are not acceptable.
-Prescriptive non-fiction also not acceptable. - Reading an assigned article from the New York Times or Wall Street Journal weekly